voberle/adventofcode/2017/day13/README.md

 Brute-forcing it works well.

-Note that we couldn't reuse the severity function from part 1, as the severaty for the layer 0 was always 0.
+Note that we couldn't reuse the severity function from part 1, as the severity for the layer 0 was always 0.